Verlect/SENG438-A2/seng438-a2-team_13.md

 ### toString()
 > Returns a string representation of this Range.

 From the included javadoc and preliminary investigation, this method returns "``Range[lower,upper]``".
+Then the equivalency and boundary class must be derived based on this:

+- ``lower`` equals ``upper``
+- range is null
+- both bounds are zero
+- both bounds are negative
+- both bounds are positive
+- one bound is negative
+- one bound is a very large value

 // including the input partitions you have designed